-Native vegetation should not be cleared if it comprises a high level of biological diversity

-While the assessment has not included a detailed fauna survey it is quite apparent that the project area has very low fauna values.
-The project area is highly degraded and would only be utilised by a very small range of fauna species given their very low habitat values.
+Native vegetation should not be cleared if it comprises a high level of biological diversity only be utilised by a very small range of fauna species given their very low habitat values.
 As a consequence of their degraded state the project area cannot be regarded as representing an area of high biological diversity.